-Gene-Trac® testing is used to assess bioremediation potential and monitor enhanced bioremediation performance by quantifying and characterizing key dechlorinating bacteria in groundwater and soil/sediment from contaminated sites.
+Gene-Trac® testing is used to quantify key microorganisms and functional genes for the assessment of bioremediation potential and to monitor enhanced bioremediation performance.
+Several tests are available for quantifying and characterizing microorganisms and their respective functional genes in groundwater and soil/sediment from contaminated sites.

 - Determine if suitable microorganisms are present for MNA remedies.